JCGlez93/Padel_project/README.md

 1- Run all the jupyter notebook\
 2- Read all the comments per section as it will help you to suggest new analysis

-set.
-Ideally you can use dummy variables to increase R2 but you will not be able to create a usable GUI

 ## **To Do**

-- Understand customer retention per tenant
+- Understand customer retention per tenant --> cohort analysis
 - Understand better those parameters that makes a team win in a match
 - Create a ML algorithm that helps you to predict which team is going to win